 1,000 h | $1.50 | — | $0.00 |

-Over 10 years, switching to LED saves you $0.00 compared to incandescent, $0.00 vs CFL, and $0.00 vs halogen — on replacement bulbs alone, before energy savings.
+Over 10 years, switching to LED saves you $0.00 compared to incandescent, $0.00 vs CFL, and $0.00 vs halogen.
+On replacement bulbs alone, before energy savings.
 To include electricity costs, visit our ROI Calculator.

 Temperature is the single most critical factor for LED longevity.
 The Arrhenius equation governs the relationship between heat and degradation rate.